Trauma-Informed Hypnotherapy for Women In San Antonio

 Hypnotherapy tends to reach furthest for the grief that doesn't have a name, the attachment wounds that live in the body, the unresolved trauma, the patterns that have been here so long they stopped feeling like patterns and started feeling like you.

-The material that sits in the gap between what you know and what you feel.
+It reaches what sits in the gap between what makes sense to you and what still hasn’t fully let go.

 Sessions are paced to what your nervous system can hold.
-You're present and aware throughout, nothing about this looks like what you've seen on a stage.
+You're present and aware throughout; nothing about hypnotherapy looks like what you've seen in the movies or stage hypnosis.

 What Gets Lighter